devzendo/transputer-emulator/README.md

   - CMake 3.15.5 (from MacPorts) and 3.14.3 (from CLion)
   - GNU Make.
 I use 4.2.1.
   - clang (e.g. via XCode Developer tools, or MacPorts).
 Apple LLVM version 11.0.0 (clang-1100.0.33.8) on
-  - untested on more recent versions of macOS
+  - Untested on more recent versions of macOS
 - Windows 10 Home:
   - Microsoft Visual Studio Build Tools 2017, v 15.9.28307.423
     (cl 19.16.27027.1 for x64)